 Above: The Moon In The Square upstairs courtyard and [mouse over image] the new West Central / BH2 cinema/restaurant complex under construction on the site of the town's old bus station, which burnt down, and was turned into a car park.

-Right: a CGI 'artist's impression' from the BH2 website of how it will look when its 14 restaurants and 10 cinema screens etc are open in early 2017.
+Right: a CGI 'artist's impression' from the BH2 website of how the cafe-terrace would look when its 14 restaurants opened in spring and summer 2017.

 The westerly access point is via Avenue Road [cars and buses] or Orchard Walk [pedestrian precinct], both of which lead uphill to the Triangle (with the road becoming the main road westward to Poole).
 Halfway up the pedestrian precinct is a covered shopping arcade [no cafes].
-The pedestrian route starts just past Debenhams department store, which stands next to where the Square's original inn and residence (usually as known as Decoy House, for duck hunters) was from at least the 18th Century.
+The pedestrian route starts just past Debenhams department store, which stands next to where the Square's original inn and residence (known as Decoy House, for duck hunters) was from the 18th Century.
 The inn and adjoining caretakers' cottage were knocked together to make the town's first church and schoolroom, and when stagecoaches first came through here, the stop was named Bourne House - in a sense, Bournemouth started right here.
-What is now called Debenhams is the biggest and oldest of the shops on the Square, and has a cafeteria-style tearoom/restaurant on its 3rd floor.
+Debenhams is the biggest and oldest of the shops on the Square, and has a cafeteria-style tearoom/restaurant on its 3rd floor.

 Pictured here is Debenhams and [mouse over image] the opposing view looking down Orchard Walk pedestrian precinct, with the start of Avenue Road alongside, next to the Central Gardens.

 What little peace and quiet there is in the Square is sometimes overwhelmed by noisy public events, licensed by the Council for a fee, involving use of a PA system.
+(It may be music, or someone shouting about Jesus.)
 The giant advertising telescreen that towered over the SW corner however seems to have disappeared permanently, apparently following anonymous threats to shoot holes in it.
 The most common events are singers and bands of various types (who presumably pay an £80 Event Fee to be able to perform and sell their CD onsite), and Continental food markets.

 The Xmas market pictured here has become an annual event, usually with traders over from Germany, who set up open-air bars (as shown here) as well as booths selling food and xmas-gift items.
 The various booths go up over a month before Xmas (in fact before Remembrance Day services until WW2 ex-POW veterans complained seeing Germans hammering together huts was an unwelcome reminder).
 It is no longer referred to as the German Xmas Market but as either the Alpine Market or the European Xmas Market or (following complaints many stalls were run by UK businesses) just the Xmas Market.
 An attempt at a grand opening parade / Christmas lights switch-on ceremony in 2015 was such a fiasco (parents complained children were nearly trampled in the scrum) it is not being repeated.
 Mouse over photo left to see 2nd image of the Xmas-time illuminations.